openwebdocs/project/steering-committee/prioritization-criteria.md

 ### Enabling learners
 * Higher enablement ranks positively
-* Is the opportunity about concepts that need to be learned in order to understand the Web better? (as opposed to just yet another API reference documentation or such things).
+* Is the opportunity about concepts that need to be learned in order to understand the Web better? (as opposed to just another API reference, or some such thing)
-* Does the opportunity contribute an educational pathway for someone to understand a module of the mechanics of the Web?
+* Does the opportunity contribute an educational pathway for someone to understand a key web development-related topic?

 ### Enabling professionals
 * Higher enablement ranks positively